 and executes judgment for me.

-I have sinned against him, and so I am broken beneath the his holy indignation.
-But this very God—this very same angry God—will soon plead my cause, he will take my side and vindicate me, and so I am bold in his grace.
-Broken under his indignation, bold in his grace.
+I have sinned against him, and so I am broken beneath his holy indignation.
+But this very God — this very same angry God — will soon plead my cause, he will take my side and vindicate me, and so I am bold in his grace.
+Broken under his indignation, but bold in his grace.

 The Wider Picture in Micah